Tales from the Vienna Woods: In popular culture

 The 1938 MGM film The Great Waltz loosely inspired by the life of Johann Strauss II tells a fictional story of the waltz's creation.

 The waltz was also featured in a condensed version in the first segment of the 1943 Warner Bros.
-Merrie Melody animated short A Corny Concerto and also prominently in the 1987 television film Escape from Sobibor.
+Merrie Melodies animated short A Corny Concerto and also prominently in the 1987 television film Escape from Sobibor.